Who needs mortgage insurance?

 As noted above, when the housing market turned sour, lenders stopped making loans with low down payments, but mostly for one simple reason: they could not get MI policies for them.
 In the real estate downturn, mortgage insurers had a rough time of it and were also stung by losses, and with home prices still sliding in many areas, many mortgage insurers simply stopped writing policies for loans with less than 10 percent down – and wouldn’t write policies at all in some markets or for some kinds of homes.

 As the housing market gradually improved, so has the availability of MI for loans with smaller down payments.
 That’s a good thing, since it’s a virtual certainty that your lender will require that you get a policy to protect his interests when you ask for a mortgage, unless you can come up with a 20 percent stake.

 How do I get a mortgage insurance policy?

 Although several companies offer private mortgage insurance, you can't shop around to get the best price; in many states, premium costs are set by regulation.
 This being the case, your lender will use a company with whom they have a relationship or one which will cover your financial profile and choice of loan.
-Once the policy is approved, you'll typically make premium payments each month as part of your mortgage payment, although other payment methods may be offered.
+Once the policy is approved, you'll typically make premium payments each month as part of your mortgage payment, although other payment methods such as a one-time premium may be offered.